 although Labour TENS machines prove a popular method of pain relief during childbirth, few maternity units provide them.
 Most expectant mothers are not admitted into hospital until they're in active labour, whereby other methods of pain relief are recommended.
 However, it has become increasingly common for women to purchase or hire their own TENS machine prior to entering hospital, meaning pain and discomfort can be eased from the first contraction.

 Labour TENS machines are readily available to purchase online.
-For example, Kegel8's revolutionary Kegel8 Mother Nurture Electronic Pelvic Toner & Labour TENS Machine is not only designed for providing pain relief in labour, but it also serves to strengthen your pelvic floor before and after pregnancy.
 To learn more about the importance of your pelvic floor during pregnancy, visit Pregnancy and The Pelvic Floor.

 Crothers, E., Coldron, Y., Cook, T., Watson, T., Notcutt, W. (2012) Safe Use of Transcutaneous Electrical Nerve Stimulation for Musculoskeletal Pain During Pregnancy.
 Journal of the Association of Chartered Physiotherapists in Women's Health.
 111, pp. 22-26.